 The U.S. Environmental Protection Agency collaborates with South Korea to protect public health and the environment.
-EPA, the Ministry of Environment of Korea, Exit and partner agencies in both countries cooperate to improve air and water quality, and reduce exposure to toxic chemicals.
+EPA, the Ministry of Environment of Korea, and partner agencies in both countries cooperate to improve air and water quality, and reduce exposure to toxic chemicals.

 - Memorandum of Understanding Between the Environmental Protection Agency of the United States of America and the Environment Administration of the Republic of Korea (predecessor to the Ministry of Environment) (1987)